gitasong/madrigal-singers/README.md

   * Choose your country/region from the dropdown.
   * Overview area: choose `Add Firebase to your web app`.
   * Save the information in the popup modal that appears.
 You'll need it for the API Keys step.
-  * Database area (see left-hand nav bar): click on RULES in the blue navbar reading Realtime Database.
+  * Database tab (see left-hand nav bar): click on RULES in the blue navbar reading Realtime Database.
   * Change both the ".read", and ".write" properties to "true", like so:
   >`{`
   >>`"rules": {`